 EU Blasts Belarus Elections, Readies Sanctions Against Lukashenko Government

 The European Union on Wednesday said it does not recognize the results of Belarus' Aug.
-9 presidential election, calling the poll fraudulent as it promised to sanction individuals responsible for the violence that has followed.
+9 presidential election, calling the poll fraudulent and promising to sanction individuals responsible for the violence that has followed.

-"These elections were neither free nor fair and did not meet international standards," President of the European Council Charles Michel said at the end of a virtual summit of EU leaders calling to discuss the situation in Belarus.
+"These elections were neither free nor fair and did not meet international standards," Charles Michel, the president of the European Council, said at the end of an emergency summit on Belarus held by teleconference.

 "The EU will impose shortly sanctions on a substantial number of individuals responsible for violence, repression and election fraud," he said.

+"The protests in Belarus are not about geopolitics," he said.
+"This is in the first place a national crisis.
+This is about the right of the people to freely elect their leadership."

+"We stand firmly behind the right of the Belarusian people to determine their own fate," he added.

-The vote earlier this month, in which long-time President Alexander Lukashenko claimed an overwhelming victory and an unprecedented sixth consecutive term amid accusations of massive election fraud, has sparked nationwide protests in Belarus and a brutal crackdown by security forces.
+The vote in Belarus earlier this month, in which longtime President Alexander Lukashenko claimed an overwhelming victory amid accusations of massive election fraud, has sparked nationwide protests and a brutal crackdown by security forces.

-The protests, involving hundreds of thousands of Belarusians across the country, have grown in recent days, with workers at giant state-owned factories walking off their jobs to join the demonstrations.
+Hundreds of thousands of Belarusians from across the country have taken part and the protests continue to grow with workers at giant state-owned factories walking off their jobs to join the demonstrations.

 "The people of Belarus want change and they want it now," EU Commission President Ursula von der Leyen said at a news conference following the meeting.

 "We are impressed by the courage of the people of Belarus.
-For exactly ten days since the presidential election took place, the people of Belarus have taken to the streets in unprecedented numbers," she said.
-"They want democracy and new presidential elections as these elections were neither fair nor free."
+For exactly 10 days since the presidential election took place, the people of Belarus have taken to the streets in unprecedented numbers," she said.

 Lukashenko's main opponent in the race, Svetlana Tikhanovskaya, was forced to flee the country after the results were announced.
 She initially conceded defeat from exile but has since since called for international mediation to resolve the political standoff.

+The EU is eager to avoid a repeat of what happened in Ukraine in 2014 when the ousting of a pro-Kremlin leader led to Russian military intervention.

-In recent days, Russian President Vladimir Putin has offered unspecified "security assistance" to Lukashenko, even as his security forces were denounced at home and abroad for violently quashing peaceful protests against the government.
+In recent days, Russian President Vladimir Putin has offered unspecified "security assistance" to Lukashenko's government, even as his security forces were denounced at home and abroad for violently quashing peaceful protests.

-Russia on Wednesday called external pressure from EU countries "unacceptable."
+Russia on Wednesday called the external pressure from EU countries "unacceptable."

 "We consider that Belarusians will iron out their own problems in the framework of dialogue, within the legal framework and without any foreign meddling," Kremlin spokesman Dmitry Peskov told reporters in Moscow.

+Speaking in Berlin after the meeting, German Chancellor Angela Merkel, whose country currently holds the rotating six-month EU presidency, echoed her fellow EU leaders' remarks, saying that there is "no doubt" of "massive rule violations" in the Belarus election.

+"For us, it is clear that Belarus must find its own path, that must happen via dialog in the country and there must be no intervention from outside," Merkel said.

-Lukashenko also announced on Tuesday that Belarus forces were being deployed on the country's western borders in response to criticism of his government with Belarus' NATO-member neighbors there — Poland, Lithuania and Latvia.
+Lukashenko also announced on Tuesday that Belarusian forces were being deployed on the western borders in response to criticism from Belarus' NATO-member neighbors there — Poland, Lithuania and Latvia.

 Following Wednesday's EU meeting, Poland's Prime Minister Mateusz Morawiecki said he was not concerned by troop movements.